web-platform-tests/interop/2023/README.md

 ### Container Queries in CSS

-CSS containment provides a way to isolate parts of a page and declare to the browser these parts are independent from the rest of the page in terms of styles and layout. ([Container Queries](https://github.com/web-platform-tests/interop/issues/133)).
+Container queries allow us to look at a container size and apply styles to the contents based on the size of their container rather than the viewport or other device characteristics.
+If the container has less space in the surrounding context, you can hide certain elements or use smaller fonts, for example. ([Container Queries](https://github.com/web-platform-tests/interop/issues/133)).

 [MDN](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Container_Queries)